 Traditionally, ‘oak leaf mould’ was an integral part of potting mixes, but more recently it has been replaced by ‘coir’, which comes from the husk of a coconut, or pulverized well-composted pine bark.

 8. Attend a workshop at Adelaide Botanic Garden

 Up your gardening game by attending one of the many fun and informative workshops at Adelaide Botanic Garden.

-Or if you have small space to work with and would like to creatively use your space to create a beautiful and functional garden, we would recommend the Rooftop Gardens and Green Walls workshop in April.
+Or if you have small space to work with and would like to creatively use your patch to create a beautiful and functional garden, we would recommend the Rooftop Gardens and Green Wallsworkshop in May.

 Check the Botanic Gardens webpage to find out more about the workshops and masterclasses on offer at the gardens this autumn.

 Good garden hygiene is always a great idea.
 Take care around the base of shrubs and trees to limit the build-up of mulch and other garden matter around the stem or trunk region, particularly in high rainfall areas such as the Adelaide Hills.
 This helps prevent collar rot and other fungal attack.

 Autumn is also an ideal time to get stuck into pruning your fruit trees – either to shape your trees or encourage more fruit production.